Colonial Trust Advisors Sells 447 Shares of Arthur J. Gallagher & Co. (NYSE:AJG)

 Arthur J. Gallagher & Co.
 Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Friday, September 16th.
-Stockholders of record on Friday, September 2nd will be issued a dividend of $0.51 per share.
+The business also recently declared a quarterly dividend, which will be paid on Friday, September 16th.
+Stockholders of record on Friday, September 2nd will be paid a $0.51 dividend.
+The ex-dividend date is Thursday, September 1st.
 This represents a $2.04 dividend on an annualized basis and a dividend yield of 1.14%.
-The ex-dividend date is Thursday, September 1st.
-Arthur J. Gallagher & Co.’s dividend payout ratio (DPR) is 41.21%.
+Arthur J. Gallagher & Co.’s dividend payout ratio is presently 41.21%.

-In related news, insider Susan E. Pietrucha sold 4,966 shares of the stock in a transaction on Tuesday, June 7th.
-The stock was sold at an average price of $162.04, for a total value of $804,690.64.
-Following the completion of the transaction, the insider now owns 17,160 shares in the company, valued at approximately $2,780,606.40.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
 In related news, insider Susan E. Pietrucha sold 4,966 shares of the firm’s stock in a transaction that occurred on Tuesday, June 7th.
-The stock was sold at an average price of $162.04, for a total value of $804,690.64.
-Following the transaction, the insider now directly owns 17,160 shares of the company’s stock, valued at approximately $2,780,606.40.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+The shares were sold at an average price of $162.04, for a total value of $804,690.64.
+Following the transaction, the insider now owns 17,160 shares of the company’s stock, valued at $2,780,606.40.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+In related news, insider Susan E. Pietrucha sold 4,966 shares of the firm’s stock in a transaction that occurred on Tuesday, June 7th.
+The shares were sold at an average price of $162.04, for a total value of $804,690.64.
+Following the transaction, the insider now owns 17,160 shares of the company’s stock, valued at $2,780,606.40.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
 Also, VP William F. Ziebell sold 29,434 shares of the firm’s stock in a transaction that occurred on Thursday, June 16th.
-The shares were sold at an average price of $149.27, for a total value of $4,393,613.18.
-Following the completion of the transaction, the vice president now directly owns 27,614 shares in the company, valued at $4,121,941.78.
+The stock was sold at an average price of $149.27, for a total transaction of $4,393,613.18.
+Following the completion of the transaction, the vice president now directly owns 27,614 shares in the company, valued at approximately $4,121,941.78.
 The disclosure for this sale can be found here.
-Corporate insiders own 1.40% of the company’s stock.
+Company insiders own 1.40% of the company’s stock.

 Arthur J. Gallagher & Co, together with its subsidiaries, provides insurance brokerage, consulting, third-party claims settlement, and administration services in the United States, Australia, Bermuda, Canada, the Caribbean, New Zealand, India, and the United Kingdom.
 It operates through Brokerage and Risk Management segments.